-Purpose: Rule 19 covers the player’s several relief options for an unplayable ball.
+Purpose of Rule: Rule 19 covers the player’s several relief options for an unplayable ball.
 This allows the player to choose which option to use – normally with one penalty stroke – to get out of a difficult situation anywhere on the course (except in a penalty area).

 19